cashubtc/nuts/pol.md

    - Later entries represent subsequent higher merges.
    - A prefix mismatch is an audit failure.
 Auditors can instead use standard MMR consistency proofs.
 3. For each keyset's signed manifest history:
-   - `deactivation_epoch` MUST remain identical to its first declaration.
+   - `unit` and `deactivation_epoch` MUST remain identical to their first declarations.
    - `active` MUST never return to `true` after becoming `false`.
    - From the first `active: false` manifest, the issued MMR size, root hash, and root sum MUST remain unchanged.
    - A manifest at or after its `deactivation_epoch` MUST contain `active: false`.